adelrioj/reedsy-challenge-backend/README.md

 - I used RSpec for testing.
 Minitest is also fine, but I'm more familiar with RSpec.
 I'm not using FactoryBot, since the models are simple and I can create them directly in the tests.
 - I would assume that the API would evolve over time, so in a prod environment, I would use versioning in the API.
 For the sake of simplicity, I didn't do it here.
 - I've not used any cache system, like Redis, for simplicity.
 In a production environment it's a must.
+- In Questions 3 and 4, I've ignored all non-existent codes.
+In a production implementation, I would return an error message instead.

 ## Guidelines